 In the event that problems develop in the research collaboration, both the mentor and student are encouraged to discuss the difficulties together.
-If this discussion fails to resolve the problems, the student may speak with the DCT, ADCT, or any faculty member they feel comfortable with.
+If this discussion fails to resolve the problems, the student may speak with the DCT, ADCT, or any other clinical faculty member.
 That discussion will be used to figure out reasonable next steps.